leanhkienn/Introduction/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Do Van Tu.
-I graduated from Budapest Business School, majoring in Business Intelligence and Decision.
-I am interested in the following topics: Data is the oil field of the 21st century, how do they create big impact for businesses?<br>
+My name is Anh Kien (James) Le.
+I am a Junior at University of Massachusetts, Amherst, majoring in Informatics with Data Science Concentration and minoring in Business Administration.
+I am interested in the following topics: Data is the oil field of the 21st century, how do they create a big impact for businesses?<br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/leanhkien/)